 For any decision-maker working with a marketing insight platform, the returns are self-evident.
 Automation of marketing and insights workflows mean faster decisions, while easy access to insights, when those decisions are being made make them more effective because they are customer-centric.
-Insights ROI lead to an immediate business impact.
+Insights ROI leads to an immediate business impact.

 Over the last few years, Market Logic Software has worked with lead customers to measure ROI on their investments in marketing insights platforms.
 That meant uncovering the numbers behind a whole range of efficiencies, from reducing the time spent on knowledge searches, to building a knowledge asset, and ensuring the same work isn’t done twice.